Estimated reading time: 4 minutes

 Property damage, work-related injuries, and data breaches can happen without warning.
 When they do, you need as much financial protection as possible.
 If not, your small business could face high costs, including legal fees, that you might not be prepared for.
 Small business insurance can protect your business and your bank account, give you peace of mind and eliminate the need to get an emergency business loan.

-Several research studies reveal that 1 in 3 small businesses in the United States has no insurance at all.
-Additionally, more than half of companies that have insurance do not have adequate coverage; they are essentially underinsured.
+The Insurance Information Institute™ estimates that 40% of small businesses in the United States have no insurance at all, as reported in the Phoenix Business Journal¹.
+Additionally, more than 75% of companies are underinsured by 40%.
 If your business falls into either of these categories, this blog article from Balboa Capital is a must-read.
 It explains four reasons why you need business insurance.

 1. It is the law.
 Period.

 If you have one or more employees, your small business is required by federal law to have workers’ compensation, disability, and unemployment insurance.
 This applies to all types of business legal structures.
 Worker’s compensation is designed to cover medical costs and wages that result from workplace injuries.
 You can also rely on worker’s compensation if an employee sues your business for failing to prevent an accident.
 If one of your employees cannot return to work after an injury or illness, they can use their disability insurance to meet their financial obligations.
 Unemployment insurance provides weekly benefit checks to people who lost their jobs through no fault of their own.

 If your small business does not have workers’ compensation, you will be fully responsible for medical costs and legal fees that result from a workplace injury.
 Additional fines for noncompliance, which can be costly, might also be incurred.
 Each state has its own rules and requirements regarding insurance, so check to see if you need any additional types of coverage.
 For example, you will need a commercial auto insurance policy if you own a car rental business.